Star Bonifacio Echeverria: The end

-The 1990s were bad for defense companies all over the world.
+Because of the end of the Cold War, the 1990s were bad for defense companies all over the world.
 For the most part, companies in smaller markets either found their niche and flourished, or slowly perished.
 In Spain alone Star, Astra and CETME met their end.

 The final years at Star saw a relative flurry of new models, and court challenges over restructuring plans and massive layoffs.
 Star filed for bankruptcy protection in late 1993 after taking out loans to invest in new CNC machinery.
 They were indirectly affected by the Asian economic crisis; Spanish banks tried to cover Asian investment losses by more aggressively collecting outstanding debt and renewing loans with less favorable terms for domestic companies.
 Star and Astra began cooperative investment and discussions of mergers in the mid 90s, but Astra was not in much better shape, so this eventually dragged both companies down.

 Although rumours abounded that a large foreign company, like Beretta, would snap them up (as they indeed did with Sako) this was not to be.
 Employees of both companies, through their unions, tried to set up a cooperative to take control of the companies.
 They planned to upgrade operations again, but also ran into trouble overextending themselves financially, and eventually these organizations also sought protection under bankruptcy laws.

 On May 27, 1997, both Star and Astra closed their doors, and were placed in the Spanish equivalent of Chapter Seven bankruptcy, under the control of a Basque regional judge.
 Eventually, an agreement was reached that settled sufficient outstanding debt, and allowed some of the machinery and the intellectual property to be resurrected in two new companies.
 Much machinery was also sold at auction to pay debtors.
 Apparently all unassembled or unsold barrels and frames were destroyed by government order when the company closed.
 Unregistered parts were retained and purchased by a custom smithing operation known as Ipar Guns.

 Star and Astra combined into one company under the ASTAR name, with a new factory, which manufactures a range of new firearms with distribution in Spain and some South American countries.